Raocybersec/Raocybersec.github.io/_tabs/about.md

 **I am currently open for cybersecurity projects and full-time roles.** I am actively seeking a position as a Junior SOC Analyst or Technical Researcher where I can contribute my analytical skills and dedication to securing digital assets.

 ### 🏋️‍♂️ Discipline and Consistency
 I apply the same goal-oriented discipline to security as I do to my fitness.
-I maintain a strict **6-day PPL bodybuilding split**, proving that consistency and the "Proof of Work" mentality are the keys to mastering any complex field.
+I maintain a strict **workout routine**, proving that consistency and the "Proof of Work" mentality are the keys to mastering any complex field.

 ---
 *Degrees provide the foundation; labs provide the proof.*